SpellholdStudios/Hubelpot_the_Vegetable_Merchant_NPC/README.md

 - Added `README` command.
 - Fixed a typo in `HANDLE_CHARSETS` function (replaced *infer_charset* with *infer_charset<ins>s</ins>*).
 - Added `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games.
-- Added components `DESIGNATED` numbers and "*hubelpot_*" and "*hubelpot_*" `LABELS`.
+- Added components `DESIGNATED` numbers and "*hubelpot_npc_totemic_druid*", "*hubelpot_npc_village_druid*", "*hubelpot_npc_vegetable_farmer*" and "*hubelpot_npc_alternate_portait*" `LABELS`.
 - Externalized tp2 code into *main_component.tpa* library for more comfortable readability and maintenance.
 - Commented code as much as possible.
 - Added native BG2:EE and EET compatibility.
 - Reworked install procedure to use WeiDU's built-in `HANDLE_AUDIO` function.
+- ...
+- Added a brand new optional component to install an <a href="https://www.deviantart.com/enkida/art/BG2-NPC-Hubelpot-283673389">alternate portrait from Enkida</a> (thanks Austin!).
 - Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
 The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
 Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the *override* folder.
 - Included all BWP Fixpack patches:
   - *sc#ar0500.baf*: <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-5#entry546504">Lollorian's fix for double creation of Inspector</a>.
   - *sc#ar0530.baf* and *sc#hubquest.d*: <a href="http://www.shsforums.net/topic/42220-fixes-for-the-big-fixpack/page-10#entry482945">Lollorian's GLOBAL variable fixes</a> reported <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-5#entry482947">here</a>.
   - *sc#hub.d*: included SCConrad fixes <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/#entry137077">to fire dialogs</a> and <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-2#entry140124">Edwin banter</a>, plus Austin fixes that 1) solve wrong variable checking preventing right banters with <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/#entry138899">Minsc</a>, Anomen, and Edwin to be fired, 2) fix <a href="http://www.shsforums.net/topic/16633-is-this-a-bug-have-hubelpot-installed/#entry217591">compatibility with the Edwin Romance mod</a>.
   - Lollorian's assorted CRE fixes.
-- *sc#hubquest.d*: included Austin fix to resolve <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-3#entry141647">the bug when gold could remain in the inventory after the quest</a> (added `TakePartyItem("SC#HuGl")` action).
+- *sc#hubquest.d*: included Austin fix to solve <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-3#entry141647">the bug when gold could remain in the inventory after the quest</a> (added `TakePartyItem("SC#HuGl")` action).
-- *sc#hub25.d*: included Austin fix to resolve <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-2#entry140470">a dialog bug with Solar in the Pocketplane</a> by renaming *SC#Hub25J.d* to *SC#Hb25J.d*.
+- *sc#hub25.d*: included Austin fix to solve <a href="http://www.shsforums.net/topic/9831-bug-reports-please-post-here/page-2#entry140470">a dialog bug with Solar in the Pocketplane</a> by renaming *SC#Hub25J.d* to *SC#Hb25J.d*.
 - Fixed possible incompatibilities with other mods also patching AR0707 script: included <a href="http://www.shsforums.net/topic/56342-hubelpot-and-ar0707-possible-incompatibilities/">Argent77's fix</a>.
-And AR0707.bcs will always be patched in addition to whatever the script of AR0707.are is called.
+Moreover, AR0707.bcs will always be patched in addition to whatever the script of AR0707.are is called.
-- No longer overwrites demmag.cre (Dracandros), but patches it with `ADD_CRE_ITEM` WeiDU function.
+- No longer overwrites *demmag.cre* (Dracandros), but patches it with  WeiDU's built-in `ADD_CRE_ITEM` function.
 - Provided Hubelpot portraits for EE games, and fixed classic medium portrait.
 - Appended *tooltip.2da* whenever relevant.
-- Second component (#10): removed `AT_INTERACTIVE_EXIT` command and added a require main component process, otherwise mod will crash the game if first component is not installed.
-- Renamed "*titles*" and "*setup*" .tra files to more accurate "*setup*" and "*items*" .tra files.
+- Proofread strrefs (Gwendolyne).
+- Fixed token typos: replaced *<LADYLORD>* with *`<PRO_LADYLORD>`* to fix the bug with incorrect gender reference to `<CHARNAME>` if another NPC started the dialog (Austin).
-- Updated *items.tra* files for compatibility with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function requirements which automatically removes usability restrictions for EE games.
-And fixed restriction flags whenever relevant.
+- Updated *setup.tra* files for compatibility with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function requirements which automatically removes usability restrictions for EE games..
+- Mod Traified.
+Feel free to provide me with translations.
+I will include them as soon as possible..
+- Updated deprecated modding tools links.
-- Updated and renamed readme file to *ruad-readme-english.txt*, then moved it into new "*readme*" folder.
+- Re-formated, updated and renamed readme file to *hubelpot-readme-english.html*, then moved it into new "*readme*" folder.
+- Removed useless files and backup folder.
-- Renamed "*sc#hub*" top-folder to "*hubelpot*".
+- Renamed "*sc#hub*" top-folder to "*hubelpot*" and reorganized mod architecture tree: created folders to sort files according to their types.
-- Removed unused files.
+- Lower cased files.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Updated OggDec to v1.9.7 and added sox v14.4.1 for Mac.
 - Added archive libiconv-1.9.2-1-src.7z with iconv licence info.